Skip to content

 Restoring priority habitats at The Weir Garden

-Thanks to the support of National Highways, we are embarking on a new project to restore over 65 hectares of priority habitat at The Weir Garden.
-By restoring meadowland, wood pasture, broadleaf woodland, and traditional orchards, we'll create a mosaic of diverse habitats for wildlife.
+Thanks to the support of National Highways, in spring 2025 we completed planting to restore over 65 hectares of priority habitat at The Weir Garden which will create a mosaic of diverse habitats for wildlife.

 Changes at The Weir